 The commercial lending market is overwhelmingly made up of banks.
-However in recent years there has been an increase in non-bank loans by institutional investors, such as insurance companies, pension funds and investment funds, sometimes referred to as 'alternative finance'.
-These types of financiers traditionally prefer government bonds or property as relatively low risk and with predictable returns; however, interest in project financings has increased as return on their traditional products have declined and returns on project financings have increased reflecting liquidity issues in the commercial bank market.
+However, in recent years, there has been an increase in non-bank loans by institutional investors, such as insurance companies, pension funds and investment funds, sometimes referred to as 'alternative finance'.
+These types of financiers traditionally prefer government bonds or property as they are relatively low risk and have predictable returns; however, interest in project financings has increased as returns on their traditional products have declined and returns on project financings have increased, reflecting liquidity issues in the commercial bank market.
 By way of example, AXA Group (through its investment arm, AXA Investment Managers) has been active in the infrastructure sector since 2013, when it was provided with €10 billion to invest in infrastructure and Allianz Global Investors established an infrastructure debt platform in 2012.

-At this stage, this type of alternative finance has focused on sectors regarded as lower risk and which are in line with their sustainable development policies, such as the social infrastructure and transport sectors in developed markets.
-These sectors are generally regarded as well developed and stable, and to the extent the projects are structured with long-term revenues linked to inflation (often on an availability basis rather than market risk) then it is an attractive proposition for insurers.
-Many of the challenges that institutional investors have in project bonds such as construction risk, as described elsewhere in this work in relation to project bonds, remain for loans by institutional investors.
+At this stage, this type of alternative finance has focused on sectors regarded as lower risk and that are in line with their sustainable development policies, such as the social infrastructure and transport sectors in developed markets.
+These sectors are generally regarded as well developed and stable, and to the extent that the projects are structured with long-term revenues linked to inflation (often on an availability basis rather than market risk), then it is an attractive proposition for institutional investors.
+Many of the challenges that institutional investors have in project bonds – such as construction risk, as described elsewhere in this chapter in relation to project bonds – remain for loans by institutional investors.

 iii Mini-perm structures

-In the US and GCC in particular, the challenge of commercial banks being unable to provide long tenors is being addressed in some projects by way of 'mini-perms'.
+In the United States and GCC nations in particular, the challenge of commercial banks being unable to provide long tenors is being addressed in some projects by way of mini-perms.
 A mini-perm is a relatively short-term loan that relies on a project being refinanced, typically within three to four years after construction, once the project has demonstrated stable operations and the period of highest risk has passed.
-At this point, the borrower should be able to refinance on more competitive terms, and may be able to attract a broader range of financial providers that have lower risk appetites (such as institutional investors by way of a project bond).
-Mini-perms can be 'hard' in that they require the project company to refinance the loans by a certain date and failure to do so leading to an event of default, or 'soft' in that after a certain period of time 'punitive' mechanics will increase financing costs, provide for cash-sweeps and stop dividends, or other similar measures, thus incentivising a refinancing.
-These structures are, however, only bankable in regions where there is a higher degree of confidence in the ability to refinance, such as the US (given its deep liquidity pools) and the United Arab Emirates and other GCC countries (given the track record of successful project financings and refinancings).
+At this point, the borrower should be able to refinance on more competitive terms and may be able to attract a broader range of financial providers that have lower risk appetites (such as institutional investors by way of a project bond).
+Mini-perms can be 'hard' in that they require the project company to refinance the loans by a certain date and failure to do so leads to an event of default or 'soft' in that after a certain period of time punitive mechanics will increase financing costs, provide for cash-sweeps and stop dividends, or other similar measures, thus incentivising a refinancing.
+These structures are, however, only bankable in regions where there is a higher degree of confidence in the ability to refinance, such as the United States (given its deep liquidity pools), and the United Arab Emirates and other GCC countries (given their track records of successful project financings and refinancings).